blikblum/slick-router/docs/api.md

 ### Router#map

 Configure the router with a route tree which can be defined as an array or a callback.

-E.g.
+> If routes option is passed to constructor is not nessecary call `map`

 ```js
 // route tree as callback